openplayerjs/openplayerjs/README.md

 [![JSDelivr](https://data.jsdelivr.com/v1/package/npm/openplayerjs/badge)](https://www.jsdelivr.com/package/npm/openplayerjs)
 [![CircleCI](https://circleci.com/gh/openplayerjs/openplayerjs/tree/master.svg?style=svg)](https://circleci.com/gh/openplayerjs/openplayerjs/tree/master)

-This is a media player that uses all the goods of HTML5 video/audio elements to play the most popular media in MP4/MP3, HLS and M(PEG)-DASH, and also has the ability to play VMAP, VAST and VPAID ads.
+This is a media player that uses all the goods of HTML5 video/audio elements to play the most popular media in MP4/MP3 and HLS, and also has the ability to play VMAP, VAST and VPAID ads.

 ## 🚨 IMPORTANT 🚨